 - support system for self advocating sex working people through sharing knowledge and experience working in human rights, labor rights and within government at all levels.

-BCCEC members have been major contributors to sex worker organizations in Vancouver BC, Kamloops, Prince George and Surrey/Whalley, most notably the Mobile Access Project, The Naked Truth (an online forum for dancers who also do events like “Dancers for Cancer”), New Hope (Prince George drop in program), among other organizations.
+BCCEC members have been major contributors to sex worker organizations in Vancouver BC, Kamloops, Prince George and Surrey/Whalley, most notably the Mobile Access Project, The Naked Truth ( an online resource who also host events like “Dancers for Cancer”) New Hope (Prince George drop in program), among other organizations.

 We support diverse perspectives and experiences in the sex industry however we do not support enforcement or rehabilitation models that promote the continued criminalization of sex workers or perpetuate sex worker dependency on social programs.